Be prepared for the NIS2 Directive

 Just a few years ago, municipal civil preparedness exercises featuring air-strikes or comparable attacks against public infrastructure could fail, as participants were convinced that such scenarios were profoundly unrealistic.
 Today, with the war in Ukraine constantly on the news, more and more people have become aware of the vulnerability of our security and the risks to which our society is exposed.
 It is urgent to build up robust cyber security without delay.
 AFRY has long worked with civil and cyber security across a broad array of sectors and can integrate a security perspective into all products and services offered.

-"We’ve all heard about hacker attacks that now occur daily, targeting our agencies, companies, and civil organizations.
+"We’ve all heard about hacker attacks that now occur daily, targeting our agencies, companies, and civil organisations.
 For the average person, these attacks can mean missing social security benefits, disrupted web payments, or GPS malfunctions.
-All key activities in society today must be prepared for sabotage and malicious influence," says Filip Enander, Business Unit Manager at AFRY Cyber Security.
+All key activities in society today must be prepared for sabotage and malicious influence," says Filip Enander, Business Unit Manager Cyber Security at AFRY.

 The EU's goal is to protect the common market

-Swedish companies and organizations need to step up their information security work so that their efforts are commensurate to the EU's standards and realize that our digital systems are closely intertwined with those of other EU countries, no matter whether those systems support energy transmission, traffic, or cloud-based operations.
+Swedish companies and organisations need to step up their information security work so that their efforts are commensurate to the EU's standards, and realise that our digital systems are closely intertwined with those of other EU countries, no matter whether those systems support energy transmission, traffic, or cloud-based operations.
 The NIS directive has already regulated part of this.
 NIS2 adds an extra layer of protection to the foundation that we have already established nationally in Sweden through the Security Protection Act, which aims to protect the digital systems against national security threats.

 The expansion of NIS2 is greater than many realise.
 Aside from the hefty sanctions awaiting those who ignore the new requirements, the number of businesses that are covered by the directive has become many times larger.
 Many hundred Swedish companies in the manufacturing sector alone will be affected.
 Moreover, food production, companies providing material and technology to the space industry, all kinds of digital services and chemical factories must now also comply with the NIS2 Directive